Pauline Barmby

-Pauline Barmby (* 1972) is a Canadian astronomer currently based at the University of Western Ontario.
+Pauline Barmby (born 1972) is a Canadian astronomer currently based at the University of Western Ontario.
 She studies galaxies, their formation and evolution from an observational standpoint.
 She studies both nearby galaxies and those at high redshift using telescopes like the Spitzer Space Telescope.
 She is the co-chair, with Bryan Gaensler, of the Canadian Astronomy 2020 Long Range Plan.

 Education

 Barmby obtained her undergraduate degree from the University of British Columbia in 1995.
 She received a master's degree in astronomy from Harvard University in 1998, and a PhD degree from Harvard in 2001.
-Her thesis work was on globular clusters in the Andromeda galaxy, and her supervisor was John P. Huchra.
+Her thesis work was on globular clusters in the Andromeda Galaxy, and her supervisor was John P. Huchra.

 Career

 From 2001 to 2007, Barmby was an astrophysicist at the Smithsonian Astrophysical Observatory, where she was a member of the Spitzer/IRAC telescope team.
 She became an assistant professor in the Department of Physics and Astronomy and the University of Western Ontario in 2007, and was promoted to associate professor in 2013 and full professor in 2019.
 She served as associate dean of graduate and postdoctoral studies in the Faculty of Science at Western, and was the Acting Dean of Science in 2017.